sharkrachel/sharkrachel/README.md

 </div>

 ## About me
-I am a Full Stack Software Engineer with a background in marketing and business operations.
+I am a Software Engineer with a background in marketing and business operations.
 My stack: JavaScript, Node, Express, REST API, MySQL, MongoDB, React, HTML, CSS.

 **Currently looking for a new opportunity.
 Hire me!**